UraTera/Weather-Open-Meteo/README.md

 There is a function to search for a location by name and by map.
 An example of using the Balloon library.

-Project created in Android Studio Narwhal | 2025.1.1.
+Project created in Android Studio Otter 2 Feature Drop | 2025.2.2 Patch 1.

 ![weather1](https://github.com/user-attachments/assets/86d15e3e-b347-4c1d-b4ff-2226bd61b90c)
 ![weather5](https://github.com/user-attachments/assets/b178ae3a-6d77-45cc-ae03-5740d3d8d69b)